 Baby Back Ribs

 Another noteworthy baby back ribs for us is Rodrigo’s Cansi House.
-Different taste, different texture, but still flavorful and noteworthy.
-Hubby likes it that their ribs has a crunchy surface and tender and juicy inside.
-Try nyo.
-Eat immediately so that the crunch will not become soggy because of the sauce.
+Different taste, different texture, but still flavorful.
+Hubby likes it that their ribs has a crunchy surface but tender and juicy inside.
+Eat immediately so the crunch does not become soggy in the sauce.

 Needless to say, we love batchoy — that bowl of noodle soup with pork broth and lots of innards and chicharon.
-Two restaurants we love are Super Batchoy House and 21 Restaurant along 21st-Lacson Street, Bacolod City.
-Meanwhile, Super Batchoy House is located at San Sebastian Street, Villa Angela East Block, and their original place at the Central Market.
+Two Bacolod restaurants we love are Super Batchoy House and 21 Restaurant along 21st-Lacson Street.
+Meanwhile, Super Batchoy House is located at San Sebastian Street, Villa Angela East Block, and their original place at Central Market.

 While pork sisig is common, bangus sisig is not.
 But there are already several restaurants serving this.
-Among all of them, a stand out for us is at at Big Joe Eatery, Pta.
+Among all of them, a stand out for us is Big Joe Eatery, Pta.
 Tay Tay Viewing Deck 8.
 My husband and I cannot forget it, and the taste even lingers in my memory.
-Yum!
-They have many affordable dishes there, too.
-It’s a rustic eatery by the sea without much modern comforts, so if you are squeamish about sanitation and such, then this may not be the place for you.
-But if you are adventurous with your food like us, then explore their many lovely seafood dishes because they are easy on the pocket while you enjoy the sea breeze.

 Dinuguan and Puto